avdd/loco/doc/dev.md

 Now we need to ensure the dev container installs the dependency.
-While the install command could be added to the `.devcontainer.json`, I feel that the project should function without requiring VS Code at all, so it is better to use a `Dockerfile` and build the dependency into the image
+While the install command could be added to the `.devcontainer.json`, I feel that the project should function without requiring VS Code at all, so it is better to use a `Dockerfile` and build the dependency into the image.

 In `.devcontainer.json`: